Do’s and Don’t’s for Winter treks

 - Dry toilets also freeze, considering the soil freezes.
 Yet, try to cover the pit properly.

-- Don’t ask for warm water to wash hands.
-Remember that heating water at that temperatures takes infinity, which means fuel wastage.
+- Don’t ask for warm water to wash your hands.
+Remember that heating water at that temperature takes infinity, which means fuel wastage.

-- Drink hot soup, tea to stay hydrated.
+- Drink hot soup, and tea to stay hydrated.

 - Drink cold water, it will cause cough and cold.

 - Don’t let the hydration bag pipe freeze.
 Fill it with warm water to avoid that or keep it inside your bag such that it remains warm.

 - Eat full.
 Complete every meal.
 The busier your stomach, the warmer it will keep your body.

 - Ever skip a meal due to a cold or just because you don’t like a vegetable?